Decoupling of the many-body effects from the electron mass in GaAs by means of reduced dimensionality: III. Measuring

+We can set the wire-gate voltage $V_\textrm{WG}$ such that the wires pinch off and are unable to conduct.
+Under these conditions, electrons can only tunnel from the `parasitic' injection area running alongside the WG array.
+This is wide enough (0.45--0.6\,$\mu$m) for the electron gas to remain unconfined and, therefore, 2D in nature, see Fig.\ \ref{2D_2D_map}.
+Note that the electron densities in this region for both the upper (UW) and lower wells (LW) (see Fig.\ \ref{sfig1}c in Appendix B) are high enough for these systems to be treated as Fermi liquids, with the effective mass $m_\textrm{2D}^*$ renormalised by interactions.

-The curves drawn on Fig.\ \ref{fig2} were obtained assuming single-electron tunnelling processes between the wells, and mark the positions of resonant peaks arising from the maximal overlap of the offset spectral functions.
-Black dashed lines mark the location of 2D-2D resonant-tunnelling processes happening in the `parasitic' injection region, which have been separately mapped and subtracted from the data.
-The extracted renormalised 2D mass $m_{\textrm{2D}}^{*}$ obtained here using our technique is in very good agreement with independent work carried out in similar systems using a variety of different techniques, see \cite{SM} for more information.
+The curves drawn in Fig.\ \ref{2D_2D_map} were obtained assuming single-electron tunnelling processes between the wells, and they mark the positions of resonant peaks arising from the maximal overlap of the offset spectral functions $\varepsilon(k)$ for both wells.
+These were obtained assuming a parabolic functional form